dex-nonix/4Real/utils/talki/README.md

 ## Usage

 1. Select your microphone from the dropdown
-2. Click "Start Recording" or use Cmd+Space
+2. Click the ▶️ button to start recording (turns 🔴 when recording)
 3. Speak into your microphone
-4. Transcription appears in real-time
+4. Transcription appears in real-time (resize window to see more/less text)
-5. Click "Send to Focused Input" to enable paste mode
+5. Click the 📤 button to enable paste mode
 6. Regular clicks focus windows, Ctrl+Click pastes text
+7. Press ESC to cancel paste mode

+## Keyboard Shortcuts

+- **Cmd+Space**: Toggle recording start/stop (Linux: adapt as needed)

 ## Development